needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-collections.md

 The code snippet does the following:

-* Displays a list of the selected project's collections.
+   * Displays a list of the selected Project's collections.
    * Displays UI buttons and necessary text fields to create a new collection and to select a collection.

 ### Update an asset collection